-The School of Economics at UCT is one of the largest departments in the University, with a wide variety of undergraduate and postgraduate programmes; visit the schools' website here.
+The School of Economics is one of the largest departments in the University, with a wide variety of undergraduate and postgraduate programmes.

 Economics forms the foundation of any commerce-related degree at university and, as such, is more than just a tool to think about business.
 Economics is also a social science.
 The discipline is grounded solidly in the analysis of the social and economic relationships that underpin societies.
 Economics is therefore of great relevance to the development and social challenges facing South Africa.